What is lean project management?

 Strive To Improve, Constantly Reducing Unnecessary Actions

 It is necessary to apply and implement a lean manufacturing system more than once.
-The maximum effect will be only if the search for losses and their elimination will be carried out regularly and systematically.
+The maximum effect will be only if the search for losses and their elimination is carried out regularly and systematically.

 As a result of applying all the basic principles, it will be possible to achieve a significant reduction in costs.
 The result of the implementation will: